brainboxdotcc/DPP/docpages/03_example_programs.md

 * \subpage components3 "Using component interactions (select menus)"
 * \subpage components2 "Using component interactions (advanced)"
 * \subpage commandhandler "Using a command handler object"
+* \subpage subcommands "Using sub-commands in slash commands"

 \page firstbot Creating Your First Bot